sagc-bioinformatics/workshop_nfRNAseq/content/nfRNAseq.md

 #### Run Summary

 list results directory.
-All nf-core outputs have a consistant structure of the outputs
+All nf-core outputs have a consistent structure of the outputs
 ```bash
 tree /home/workshop/workshop/nfRNAseq/outs
 ```